 Find out more information and guidance on the hedgerow regulations.

 Why are hedgerows protected?

-Important non-domestic hedgerows are protected from removal by the Hedgerows Regulations 1997.
-Various criteria given in the regulations are used to identify important hedgerows for wildlife, landscape or historical reasons.
 Under the regulations it is against the law to remove or destroy certain hedgerows in Lichfield District without permission from Lichfield District Council.

-What hedges need permission?
+What works to hedgerows need permission?